-- If the parking structure at Fourth Avenue and Washington Street is full, overflow parking is available at the parking structure located on the northeast corner of Ann Street and Ashley Street.
+- If the parking structure at Fourth Avenue and Washington Street is full, overflow parking is available at the Ann Ashley parking structure located at 220 North Ashley Street.

-- If you have an oversized vehicle, parking is available at the surface lot at First Avenue and E. Huron Street.
+- If you have an oversized vehicle, parking is available at the surface lot located at 305 South Ashley.

 Where to report

 Jurors should report to the Ann Arbor Justice Center located at 301 E. Huron Street.
 The main entrance is located on Huron Street near the entrance to City Hall.
 Once inside, report to the Jury Assembly Room(room 498) located on the fourth floor.